Blinds.com Joins Forces with Military Makeover Home Renovation Series

 The nation's leading retailer of custom window treatments is the latest partner to help transform the homes of military personnel.

-HOUSTON, June 13, 2023 /PRNewswire-HISPANIC PR WIRE/-- Blinds.com, the No.1 online retailer of custom blinds, shades, and shutters, is teaming up with Military Makeover with Montel® airing on Lifetime TV to thank another worthy military veteran for their service and sacrifice.
+HOUSTON, June 13, 2023 /PRNewswire/ -- Blinds.com, the No.1 online retailer of custom blinds, shades, and shutters, is teaming up with Military Makeover with Montel® airing on Lifetime TV to thank another worthy military veteran for their service and sacrifice.

 When asked about their involvement in the project, Amber Hall, the vice president of Marketing and Merchandising at Blinds.com, said, "We are proud to stand by those who served our country and are excited to unveil the fruits of such an ambitious project with the team at Military Makeover."